-Taltz works by blocking a signalling protein (or cytokine) called interleukin-17 (IL-17).
-IL-17 regulates the immune system and is related to the body’s inflammatory response.
-Taltz itself is a type of protein known as a monoclonal antibody.
+Taltz works by blocking a signalling protein (called a cytokine) named interleukin-17 (IL-17).
+IL-17 regulates the body’s immune system and is related to its inflammatory response.

 Patients starting Taltz will receive two injections (160 mg) initially followed by 80 mg every four (4) weeks after that.